ThomasPfuhl/gdm/README.md

 ## Webserver
 Install and configure a webserver.
-Or launch the `php artisan serve` and point your browser to localpoint to `http://localhost:8000`
+Or launch the command `php artisan serve` and point your browser  to `http://localhost:8000`

 ### Frontend
 Point your browser to the domain name or IP.
-If you use docker,this may be ``http://172.17.0.2`` or some similar IP.
+If you use docker, this may be ``http://172.17.0.2`` or some similar IP.

 ### Backend
 - point your browser to ``http://your_IP/auth/login``,